Lilypads/AI-Line-Follower/README.md

-# AI bot with ROS
+# Line following robot with ROS/ENKI

-This repository provides a ROS (Robot Operating System) based framework for development and testing of neural network implementations with a line following robot.
-The line following robot can be realised as either a simulation or as a physical robot.
+This repository provides a ROS (Robot Operating System) based framework for simulating line following robot using Enki Library.
+Together provided custom rqt plugins can be used for viewing and testing neural network implementations for the line following robot.

 ## Prerequisites

 Install ROS Melodic:

- *Note that each platform might have a slightly different installation method.
+ * Note that each platform might have a slightly different installation method.
  See http://wiki.ros.org/melodic/Installation for supported platforms and their installation method.

-*The following method is specific for Ubuntu18.04(Bionic) platform.
+The following method is specific for Ubuntu18.04(Bionic) platform.

 1. Add GPG key of ROS to apt